 The Council also adopts legislation on fisheries policy, the setting of annual Total Allowable Catches (TACs) and quotas for each species, and on the allocation of fishing opportunities.
 A key challenge is to make fisheries more environmentally sustainable and more economically viable, while addressing issues such as over-fishing and fleet overcapacity.

-Priorities of the Agriculture and Fisheries Council during the Slovak presidency
+Priorities of the Agriculture and Fisheries Council during the Estonian presidency

 In the field of agriculture, the main topic of the Estonian presidency is the future of the Common Agricultural Policy(CAP).
 The presidency will emphasise the simplification of the CAP, largely in the context of the Omnibus Regulation.

 - ensure the sustainability and competitiveness of EU agriculture